Banks in India feel squeeze of rock-bottom fees, despite big deals

 "We are doing just that," he said, reflecting a view shared by other bankers.

-Late last week, seven banks, including four foreign ones, managed the Indian government's sale of a 10 percent stake in Coal India Ltd (COAL.NS).
+Late last week, seven banks, including four foreign ones, managed the Indian government's sale of a 10 percent stake in Coal India Ltd.

 New Delhi is also looking to hire banks to sell minority stakes in five other companies, which could raise a combined $3 billion based on current market values, as soon as this week.
 The government needs to raise $10 billion by the end of March to reach its fiscal deficit target.